 Management concluded that there is substantial doubt about our ability to continue as a going concern.
 Our independent registered public accounting firm also included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2018 with respect to our ability to continue as a going concern.
 This doubt about our ability to continue as a going concern for at least twelve months from the date of the financial statements could materially limit our ability to raise additional funds through the issuance of new debt or equity securities or otherwise.
 Future reports on our financial statements may also include an explanatory paragraph with respect to our ability to continue as a going concern.
 We have incurred significant losses since our inception and have never been profitable, and it is possible we will never achieve profitability.
 We have devoted our resources to developing Gimoti, but it cannot be marketed until regulatory approvals have been obtained.
 We believe, based on our current operating plan, that our existing cash and cash equivalents will be sufficient to fund our operations into the second quarter of 2020.
-If Gimoti is approved by FDA, additional funds in order to continue as a going concern.
+If Gimoti is approved by FDA, additional funds will become available from the NGP Working Capital Loan and the NGP Credit Agreement.
+Under either situation, we will be required to raise additional funds in order to continue as a going concern.
 There can be no assurance that we will be able to further develop Gimoti, if required, and resubmit and receive FDA approval of the Gimoti NDA.
 Because our business is entirely dependent on the success of Gimoti, if we are unable to secure additional financing or identify and execute on other development or strategic alternatives for Gimoti or our company, we will be required to curtail all of our activities and may be required to liquidate, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our securities.